 storage of their instrument(s), stand, etc, this would be possible.

-The price of the Summer School is £659.
-This includes all meals, accommodation and tuition.
+The price of the Summer School, including all meals, accommodation and tuition, is £689.

 You will need to bring your instrument(s) and a music stand labelled with your name.
 Bed